Contents hide

 • Tomato sauce for brightness.

 • Béchamel for cream and mouthfeel.
-Use it under and over the cannelloni to avoid dryness.
+Use it both under and over the cannelloni to prevent dryness.

 Two reliable methods: tubes vs rolled sheets